Charlzk05/Simple-Python-Keylogger/README.md

 # [ Simple Python Keylogger ]
-A simple keylogger for Windows
+A simple keylogger for Windows using Keyboard

 # [ Usage ]
 1. Download or clone the repository.
 Open a Powershell or Command Prompt Terminal in the repository's directory.